 The ability to value an object and sell is a feature that can vary the price of the knife, it is a component that is applied to any scope.

-Today one of the forms of marketing very used are in addition to the national and international exhibitions to make themselves known, the use of social networks from facebook where there are many groups to instagram.
+Today one of the forms of marketing widely used are not only national and international exhibitions to make themselves known, the use of social networks from Facebook where there are many groups to Instagram.

 There are also magazines in the industry that have their own logic, such as the yearbook of knife magazine, where you can buy the space to “expose” your creations.

 Try contacting the newsrooms to understand the possibilities.

 Joining associations to become a master like the CIC here in Italy, but also international, can give you a lot of visibility.

 Here are some of the marketing strategies used in the cutlery industry:

 - Use of social media: Social networks such as Facebook and Instagram offer an ideal platform to share images of knives, tell the story of the maker and interact with a community of enthusiasts.
 These channels can help build a following and build interest in maker knives.

 - Participation in exhibitions and fairs: National and international exhibitions dedicated to cutlery are excellent opportunities to exhibit knives and meet potential buyers and collectors.
 These events also provide an opportunity to learn from the experiences of other makers and make connections in the industry.

 - Specialized publications: Advertising or presenting your knives in specialized magazines can help you reach a targeted audience of knife enthusiasts.
 These magazines often have columns dedicated to makers and their creations.